adimosh/IX.Math/README.md

 The pass-through extractors will be called when the expression is first evaluated.
 If the method called on it returns true, then the expression is kept as a literal string, otherwise it is interpreted.

 Constant extractors work on any unidentified symbols in the expression and have the ability to define symbols otherwise not recognized by the mathematics engine.

+## Licenses and structure

+Please be aware that this project is a sub-project of [IX.Framework](https://github.com/adimosh/IX.Framework).
+All credits and license information should be taken from there.